Fighting For Justice In The Workplace Since 1955

 New Jersey Whistleblower Discrimination Lawyers

-Sometimes “doing the right thing” comes at a very high cost, such as when an employee makes the decision to report an employer’s suspected illegal activities.
-This courageous decision has the potential of risking careers, livelihood, health, and standing in the community, not to mention hostility and stress caused by the claim itself.
-In order to prevail, one must seek out the guidance of a highly experienced and savvy law firm who is familiar with the potential pitfalls and complexities of such litigation.
-The employment lawyers at Aiello Harris Abate, Law Group PC has successfully represented thousands of employees over the past six decades throughout the State of New Jersey, recovering millions of dollars in verdicts and settlements for Whistleblower cases.
+To prevail, one must seek the guidance of a highly experienced and savvy law firm familiar with the potential pitfalls and complexities of such litigation.
+Over the past six decades, the New Jersey employment lawyers at Aiello Harris Abate, Law Group PC, have successfully represented thousands of employees throughout the State of New Jersey, recovering millions of dollars in verdicts and settlements for Whistleblower cases.

-The New Jersey Conscientious Employee Protection Act (CEPA)
+The New Jersey Conscientious Employee Protection Act

 Claims Under the NJ Whistleblower Statute: